kkokotero/BohemianServer/README.md

 const app = server();

-// Apply the CORS middleware to allow cross-origin requests. app.use(cors);
+// Apply CORS middleware to all routes app.use(cors);

 app.get('/', (request: Request, response: Response) => {
   response.send('Hello, World!');
 });

-// Start the server on port 3000. app.listen(3000, () => {
+// Start the server on port 3000 app.listen(3000, () => {
   console.log('The server is running on http://localhost:3000');
 });